 Find Out More

-Added on January 22, 2015 by Anonymous
+Added on April 21, 2022 by Anonymous

-Sometimes as a child I would describe myself like an egg.
-On the outside a hard shell, smooth and flawless in appearance but on the inside a mushy soft, runny liquid.
+an egg.
+On the outside a hard shell, smooth and flawless in appearance

 Unfortunately, I have no words of advice on how to deal with a similar situation at the time of occurrence I put my head down and prayed my way through but I can tell you now that those crucial years most definitely made me the person I am today.
 I have tolerance, I have compassion, and I have empathy.
 Strangely enough I'm an eternal optimist, I see the good in everyone and everything.
 I am a parent who will not tolerate my child treating their friends and peers with anything but respect and courtesy.
 I will not partake in gossip or hearsay and I only surround myself with positive people.
 Sounds like I got it all together right, not in the least!
 I don't talk about my middle school years often but I will divulge them to a crying student who thinks no one could possibly know what they are going through at the moment.
 I hope to give them some hope, some reassurance and some optimism.
 Because everything you do in life shapes what kind of person you can become.